EUROPEAN UNITARY PATENT – MAIN FEATURES

 Once the Unified Patent Court comes into existence, when a European application is granted the EPO will give the applicant the option of either obtaining:

-- A European Unitary Patent that covers the participating member states (currently 25 EU states have indicated that they will participate including France, Germany, Italy, Netherlands and the UK).
+2. A European Unitary Patent that covers the participating member states (currently 24 EU states have indicated that they will participate including France, Germany, Italy and The Netherlands).

 In addition, if option (2) is chosen, there will be the option of also obtaining individual “classical” European patents for

-- EPC member states that are not EU states (currently Albania, Iceland, Liechtenstein, Macedonia, Monaco, Norway, San Marino, Serbia, Switzerland and Turkey),
+1. EPC member states that are not EU states (currently Albania, Iceland, Liechtenstein, Macedonia, Monaco, Norway, San Marino, Serbia, Switzerland, Turkey and the United Kingdom),

 “Classical” European patents require the filing of translations at national patent offices depending on the validation countries and whether those countries are party to the London agreement relating to translations.
 In contrast, the European Unitary Patent will have a reduced translation burden.
 For a transitional period of 6 years, it will be necessary to file a translation of the European patent at the EPO, whereas after the transitional period no translations will be required.
 Notably, the translation must be filed in English for European patents where the EPO language of proceedings was French or German, whereas the translation may be into any EU language where the EPO language of proceedings was English.